Classifying one-dimensional discrete models with maximum likelihood degree one: Introduction

 \subsection{Acknowledgements}

 We thank Bernd Sturmfels and Caroline Klivans for helpful discussions at the early stages of this project.
+We thank the anonymous referee for helping us clarify and improve our manuscript.
 The first author was partially supported by Postdoc.Mobility Fellowship P400P2\_199196 from the Swiss National Science Foundation.
-The second author was supported by Brummer \& Partners MathDataLab and the European Union.
+The second author was supported by Brummer \& Partners MathDataLab and the European Union (101061315–MIAS–HORIZON-MSCA-2021-PF-01).